IBM/aspera-cli/README.md

 #### Format of file

-The configuration file is a hash in a YAML file.
+The configuration file is a Hash in a YAML file.
 Example:

 ```yaml
 config: